 Grant Policy.
 Under our grant policy, all approved grants are granted effective the date they were approved by the committee and are priced at the market value at the close of trading on that date.
-The terms of the award are then communicated immediately to the recipient.
+The terms of the award are then communicated to the recipient within a reasonable time period.